archaeo-social/mastodon/rules-and-guidelines.md

 10. No advertisements or apologia for cryptocurrencies, NFT's, or multi-level marketing schemes
 11. No shortened links, e.g. bit.ly, t.ly, goo.gl, ift.tt, lnkd.in, is.gd or t.co (These are malicious because link-shorteners track users without their consent and obscure the destination address, which also prevents users from being able to decide whether they want to visit the link beforehand)

-## Scholar Social Community Standards
+## archaeo.social Community Standards

-This is a queer-friendly general-purpose federated Mastodon instance.
-You may use it as a personal account, but the focus is on academics.
-Scholar Social has been described as "The teacher's break room of the Fediverse."
+This is a general-purpose federated Mastodon instance.
+You may use it as a personal account, but the focus is on archaeology.

 Real names and credentials are only recommended if you plan to use your account on this instance for networking purposes; they are absolutely not required.

-## Encouraged uses of Scholar Social
+## Encouraged uses of archaeo.social

 - Brag about your publications
 - Share references and resources
-- Network with other academics
+- Network with other archaeologists
 - Put it on the last slide of your conference presentation
-- Recruit participants for academic surveys—formal, IRB-approved ones or even informal ones (just make sure to CW them so that others can consent and don't get too obnoxious about it; see the full Terms of Service for details about other research on Scholar Social members)
+- Recruit participants for academic surveys—formal, IRB-approved ones or even informal ones (just make sure to CW them so that others can consent and don't get too obnoxious about it; see the full [Terms of Service]() for details about other research on archaeo.social members)
 - Satire and activism are welcome here, but they must make a good-faith effort to punch up. ("Punching up": making jokes or criticism at the expense of those with more power, higher status or greater privilege.)
-- Non-academic, "off-topic" stuff is allowed, but try to post this as Unlisted, not as Public
+- Non-archaeological, "off-topic" stuff is allowed, but try to post this as Unlisted, not as Public

-## Who is welcome on Scholar Social?
+## Who is welcome on archaeo.social?
 Do I need to be a full-time student, teacher or researcher?

-The "topic" for this instance is: academia, research, teaching and learning, which is intentionally a very broad topic.
+The "topic" for this instance is: archaeological research, teaching and learning, which is intentionally a very broad topic.
 You do not need an advanced degree to join (or any degree, for that matter).

-If you consider yourself a scholar of any sort, and you are willing to engage with others respectfully, and you will respect our community's efforts to make this a safe space for queer people and other minorities, you are absolutely welcome here.
+If you consider yourself an archaeologist of any sort, and you are willing to engage with others respectfully, and you will respect our community's efforts to make this a safe space for queer people and other minorities, you are absolutely welcome here.

-This instance was specifically started to provide a safe space for queer people and other minorities in academia.
-Due to the antagonistic relationship that law enforcement has often had with these groups, police officers and employees of any law enforcement or intelligence agency are not welcome on this instance.
+Due to the antagonistic relationship that law enforcement has often had with queer people and other minorities, police officers and employees of any law enforcement or intelligence agency are not welcome on this instance.

 ## Introduce yourself!

-After signing up, post a message to the Local Timeline telling us who you are, what your academic interests are, and helping us to get to know you better.
+After signing up, post a message to the Local Timeline telling us who you are, what your archaeological interests are, and helping us to get to know you better.
 I have set the administrative account to automatically boost public posts tagged with #introductions.
 (But if you abuse this by using it for anything else, I will close your account without warning.)

+We encourage you to upload a profile picture and include a bio in your profile to help you stand out.
+This is not required, but strongly recommended.

 ## Content Warnings (CW's)